6 Best Multi-Device Keyboards With Bluetooth Connectivity

 keychron k2 v2

 If you’re only focused on getting the best typing experience and you’re ready to enter the rabbit hole of mechanical keyboards, the Keychron K2 V2 is your best entry point.
-The keyboard has brown switches that in simple terms are best-suited for typing.
+The keyboard has brown switches that, in simple terms, are best suited for typing.

+The K2 V2 has a 75% layout so while you’re missing out on the number keys, the board occupies less space on your desk without compromising much.
+Each key is backlit with RGB lighting.
 As for battery life, the Keychron K2 V2 lasts for a week on a single charge.
-Now that’s considerably lower compared to all the other options in this list.
-But, these are pretty normal figures for mechanical keyboards.
-If you’re a gamer, you should consider the option with Red switches as they’re smoother to press.
+Now, that’s considerably lower compared to all the other options in this list.
+But if you ask me, these are pretty normal figures for mechanical keyboards.

 What We Like